-Recently I have been viewing alone and with friends, two video clips posted on YouTube of a (Jaffna ?)
+Recently I viewed alone, and with friends, two video clips posted on YouTube of a (Jaffna ?)
 Tamil Hindu couple Dilip and Mohana, more than 10 times, with mixed apprehension.

 This wedding took place on February 12, 2012 at Sree MahaMariamman Temple in Singapore.
 A week later, two video clips were uploaded to YouTube by MsMohanarajan on February 19, 2012.
 The first clip shows the groom, Dilip Kumar, entering the wedding hall and the second shows the bride, Mohana Rajan’s entrance.

-So far the video clip of the entrance made by the groom has had 563,631 views and the video clip of the bride’s entrance has a record breaking 1,536,902 views.
-Above all, a fan page has been created on Facebook under the name “Dilip Kumar Mohana Rajan” that has scored 269 likes and 78 persons are talking about this wedding.
+So far the video clip of the entrance made by the groom has had 563,631 views and the video clip of the bride’s entrance has a record-breaking 1,536,902 views.
+Above all, a fan page was created on Facebook under the name “Dilip Kumar Mohana Rajan” that has scored 269 likes and 78 persons are talking about this wedding.

 What is so unique about these clips?
 To answer this question you must see the clips.
 Click on the following links to view the videos

 In an interview given to OLI 96.8FM, Singapore, Mohana Rajan says that she being a Bharatha Natyam dancer wanted to make her wedding a memorable one and Dilip Kumar relented to her wish.

 These two video clips have produced mixed reactions from viewers.
 In fact there are around 144 comments for groom’s entrance and 626 comments for the bride’s entrance on YouTube.